sledorze/HaxeManual/md/manual/std-Array.md

 ```

->TODO: make sure this is true about static targets

 In Haxe, arrays are unbounded:  accessing or assigning an index outside the current size of the array does NOT result in an exception.
 When assigning, the array grows and the inbetween elements are assigned **null** (or the **static target** alternative: see [Nullability](types-nullability.md) for more details).
 When accessing, **null** is returned.
 Accessing a negative index in an array also returns **null**.

 Arrays can be **iterated over** using a [for](expression-for.md) loop.
 However removing elements while iterating over an array is error prone (but just fine with a **List**).

->TODO: Maybe we should introduce \\ api{type name}

 See [Array Declaration](expression-array-declaration.md) for array initialization.
 New arrays can also be created by [Array Comprehension](lf-array-comprehension.md).
 The [http://api.haxe.org/Array.html](Array API) has details about Array methods.